lingtorp/blog/_posts/2019-04-13-Tile-based-level-representation-in-Unity.md

 </map>
 ```

-... and here is the tileset.
+... and here is the tileset (some omissions for clarity).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>